playmiel/ESPAsyncWebClient/README.md

 ### Advanced Example

-See `examples/StreamingUpload/StreamingUpload.ino` for a streaming (no-copy) upload demonstrating:
+See Arduino sketch at `examples/arduino/StreamingUpload/StreamingUpload.ino` or the PlatformIO project at `examples/platformio/StreamingUpload/src/main.cpp` for a streaming (no-copy) upload demonstrating:

 - `setBodyStream()`
 - Basic Auth (`setBasicAuth`)